 What if the intervention for life-span extension is done in mid-life?
 Interestingly, flies shifted from a normal diet to a lifespan extending diet show rapid shifts to the new Gompertz curve within days.
-This suggests that there is a rapid timescale to the stochastic process of aging (Fig 9.12).
-The same rapid shift also occurs the other way, when flies are shifted from life-sapn extending diet to normal diet.
-Other perturbations in flies, such as a temperature shift, show a change in Gompertz slope (Fig
+This suggests that there is a rapid timescale to the stochastic process of aging (Fig 6.12).
+The same rapid shift also occurs the other way, when flies are shifted from life-span extending diet to normal diet.
+Other perturbations in flies, such as a temperature shift, show a change in Gompertz slope (Fig 6.13), but not a shift to another curve altogether.
+In the next lecture we will explain such dynamics.

-Figure 9.13
+Figure 6.12 Figure 6.13